 The Philadelphia Center (TPC) was founded in 1967 by the Great Lakes Colleges Association.
 TPC is one of the nation's oldest experiential education programs.
 Since 1967, TPC has helped more than 6,800 students from 90 colleges and 50 countries discover their personal and professional direction in life.
-During the last 47 years, over 1,400 Hope students have participated in this program.

 Students earn 16 credits (8 internship, 4 City Seminar, 4 Elective) for this 16-week semester-long program.
-Many of TPC's classes will substitute for specific Hope College core courses and major or minor requirements.
-Visit Hope's Office of the Registrar for more information.
+TPC also offers an 8-week summer program designed to accommodate students who are unable to attend the full semester program.

-- Mentored internships With over 800 internship options, TPC offers 32-hour-a-week internship opportunities for almost any major.
+• Mentored internships - With over 800 internship options, TPC offers 32-hour-a-week internship opportunities for almost any major.
 Students collaborate with TPC's full-time faculty advisors and internship supervisors to create a structured yet individualized learning plan that directs and ensures meaningful experiences in the workplace.

-To search some of TPC's internship options, visit our mobile app: m.tpc.edu. - Independent living TPC's guided housing process provides a unique opportunity for students to develop self-reliance and confidence as they live with peers in accommodations whey choose, while experiencing the difference and dynamics of city life in Philadelphia. - Academic seminars At TPC, the experiential seminars and electives incorporate the city as both resource and subject and integrate program components to help students apply their liberal arts education and realize their personal and professional objectives, values and abilities.
+- Independent living TPC's guided housing process provides a unique opportunity for students to develop self-reliance and confidence as they live with peers in accommodations whey choose, while experiencing the difference and dynamics of city life in Philadelphia. - Academic seminars At TPC, the experiential seminars and electives incorporate the city as both resource and subject and integrate program components to help students apply their liberal arts education and realize their personal and professional objectives, values and abilities.